nprisbrey/Bakery-Checkout/README.md

 # Bakery-Checkout

-A C++ program that simulates the electronic payment system of a bakery.
+A program that simulates the electronic payment system of a bakery.
 Prices and discounts are automatically applied.

+The program was originally written in C++ and then later translated to Java, Python3, and Dart.
+Most of the translated code was written as the most direct translation of the original C++ code, even if such translated code wasn't the most efficient in the translated language.
+Some minor exceptions were made, one of which can be seen by Java, Python3, and Dart retaining the capitalization of the user's input while C++ makes all strings lowercase.
+The code for all four versions can be found in the corresponding directory and be compared.

 An example of the system is shown below.
 User input is bolded.